tliu-2/data-512-homework_1/README.md

 Wikimedia Foundations' API can be found here: https://doc.wikimedia.org/generated-data-platform/aqs/analytics-api/.

+## Data Source
-This project uses the file rare-diseased_cleaned.AUG.2024.csv as the source for articles to pull from the Wikimedia API.
+This project uses the file `rare-diseased_cleaned.AUG.2024.csv` as the source for articles to pull from the Wikimedia API.

 The project uses the `disease` column as the article title in the API pull.
 In the event that the `disease` is invalid or the API does not return the anticipated data, the disease is skipped and no page view data is collected on that disease.

-__The notebook generates three files:__
+__The notebook generates three files which are stored in the data folder.__
 1. rare-disease_monthly_cumulative
    1. Page view data containing view counts from both desktop and mobile devices.
 2. rare-disease_monthly_desktop